Tupandactylus: Appendicular skeleton

+Pycnofibres

+Some specimens of Tupandactylus imperator preserve pycnofibres, filamentous structures similar to mammalian hair found in all pterosaurs.
+A well preserved fossil of T. imperator was found to have pigment cells with similar forms to those seen in modern birds, more complex in organization than those previously known from other pterosaurs.
+This specimen also suggest the presence of Stage IIIa feathers, further indication of more complex filament structures in pterosaurs.
+Supporting a model of common ancestry with the filaments of birds, the authors termed these structures as pterosaur feathers rather than pycnofibres.
+This common origin had been suggested before, but remains controversial.Czerkas, S.A., and Ji, Q. (2002).
+A new rhamphorhynchoid with a headcrest and complex integumentary structures.
+In: Czerkas, S.J.
+(Ed.).
+Feathered Dinosaurs and the Origin of Flight.
+The Dinosaur Museum: Blanding, Utah, 15–41.
+ISBN 1-932075-01-1.

 Classification

 Beginning in 2006, several researchers, including Kellner and Campos (who named Tupandactylus), had found that the three species traditionally assigned to the genus Tapejara (T. wellnhofferi, T. imperator, and T. navigans) are in fact distinct both in anatomy and in their relationships to other tapejarid pterosaurs, and thus needed to be given new generic names.
 However, just how the species should be split proved controversial.
 Kellner and Campos considered only T. imperator to warrant a new name, creating Tupandactylus.
 However, another study published in 2007 by Unwin and Martill found that T. navigans, previously assigned to Tapejara, was actually most closely related to T. imperator and belonged with it in a new genus separate from Tapejara.
 In 2007, at a symposium held in honor of renowned pterosaur researcher Peter Wellnhofer, Unwin and Martill announced the new genus name Ingridia, in honor of Wellnhofer's late wife Ingrid.
 However, when they published this name in a 2007 volume, they assigned imperator as the type species of their new genus, rather than navigans, which they also included as a species of Ingridia.
 Furthermore, Unwin and Martill's paper was not published until several months after the similar paper by Kellner and Campos.
 Therefore, because both sets of authors used imperator as the type, Ingridia is considered a junior objective synonym of Tupandactylus.
 It was not until 2011 that T. navigans was formally reclassified in the genus Tupandactylus, in a subsequent study supporting the conclusions of Unwin and Martill in 2007.

 The cladogram below follows the 2014 phylogenetic analysis by Brian Andres and colleagues.
 They found both T. navigans and T. imperator within the tribe Tapejarini, which in turn was within the larger group Tapejaridae.